 Economic data

 Whether it's jobs numbers, inflation, or factory orders, disappointing economic data could trigger a correction.
 Investor sentiment can play a role too—no matter what the economic data says.
-For example, pessimism about unemployment, inflation, or consumer confidence could make investors fear an economic slowdown enough to sell investments, even if the data itself doesn’t spell trouble.
+For example, pessimism about unemployment, inflation, or consumer confidence could make investors fear an economic slowdown enough to sell investments, even if the data itself doesn’t indicate trouble.

 Earnings reports